-Whenever I get into a deep conversation with someone, where we’re exploring what is and isn’t in this world, as we go deeper and deeper into the subject, sooner or later we hit bedrock — the point where rational argument takes you no further, and my interlocutor falls back on appeals to emotion and to belief.
+Whenever I get into a deep conversation with someone, where we’re exploring what is and isn’t in this world, as we go deeper and deeper into the subject, sooner or later we hit bedrock — the point where rational argument takes you no further, and and is replaced by appeals to emotion and to belief.
 ‘I just think…’ ‘I just don’t believe…’ become the refrain, and the discussion has reached the axiomatic level and gone as far as it can for now.
-All of us, based on experience, education, social norms, conditioning and entrainment, develop an idea of what is possible, and what is not — a horizon of possibility — which in most cases is depressingly narrow and rigid.
-Most of the time this normalcy bias is enough to steer us safely through a mundane existence; once in a while a whole generation finds itself sleepwalking into the impossible, unable to relinquish their prejudices until it is too late.
+All of us, based on experience, education, social norms, conditioning and entrainment, develop an idea of what is possible, and what is not — a horizon of possibility — and most of the time this normalcy bias is enough to steer us safely through a mundane existence; but once in a while a whole generation finds itself sleepwalking into the impossible, unable to relinquish their prejudices until it is too late.

 “The true goal of Fascism,” writes Arendt, “was only to seize power and establish the Fascist ‘elite’ as uncontested ruler over the country.
 Totalitarianism is never content to rule by external means, namely, through the state and a machinery of violence; thanks to its peculiar ideology and the role assigned to it in this apparatus of coercion, totalitarianism has discovered a means of dominating and terrorizing human beings from within.”

-One of the ways totalitarian systems achieve this is by enforcing strict adherence to a psychotic narrative, to borrow CJ Hopkins’ phrase, and this war on truth creates a situation of total powerlessness by essentially removing the individual from reality — than which there is no greater expression of power.
+One of the ways totalitarian systems achieve this is by enforcing strict adherence to a psychotic narrative, to borrow CJ Hopkins’ phrase, and this war on truth creates a situation of total humiliation and helplessness by essentially removing the individual from reality — than which there is no greater expression of power.

 “Before they seize power and establish a world according to their doctrines, totalitarian movements conjure up a lying world of consistency which is more adequate to the needs of the human mind than reality itself; in which, through sheer imagination, uprooted masses can feel at home and are spared the never-ending shocks which real life and real experiences deal to human beings and their expectations.
 The force possessed by totalitarian propaganda — before the movements have the power to drop iron curtains to prevent anyone’s disturbing, by the slightest reality, the gruesome quiet of an entirely imaginary world — lies in its ability to shut the masses from the real world.
 The only signs which the real world still offers to the understanding of the unintegrated and disintegrating masses — whom every new stroke of ill luck makes more gullible — are, so to speak, its lacunae, the questions it does not care to discuss publicly, or the rumors it does not dare to contradict because they hit, although in an exaggerated and deformed way, some sore spot.”